InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/01-dynamic/index.rst

 Recommendations to work with Dynamic Objects
 --------------------------------------------

 Dynamic objects simplify processing of non-structured data and simultaneously increases chance of error due to the fact that expressions working with dynamic objects being built are not affected by syntax analysis.
 Any expression's result which formed by calling to either dynamic object or its properties is the dynamic object itself.
-Thus if the result type of dynamic object is not defined may cause large chunks of code which is uncontrollable at the building stage.
+Thus if the result type of dynamic object is not defined may cause large code blocks which is uncontrollable at the building stage.
 Also you should bear in mind about lack of information in exception stack that may arise while building dynamic code.

 This is very important, due to mentioned reasons, to excactly define the result type of dynamic expression and use keyword ``dynamic`` where it is indeed applicable.
 In case you don't use nonstructured data objects, particular properties of data types can be often easily defined.
 Good rule is to define type in advance to avoid errors of type conversion and even in case of getting one you will be aware of its reasons.